The definite article ("the") in the accusative case in German

 I like the houses in Vienna.

 Still facing difficulties with 'The definite article ("the") in the accusative case'?
-Improve your German with Wunderbla - try our German lessons for free now and receive a free level assessment!
+Learn and enhance your German grammar through our online German course.
+Start with a free test and improve today!

 What our users say: